When the Doctor Certifies Sick Leave – but Is Not a Reliable Witness

 Based on multiple physician testimonies, I have developed a structured checklist that allows the reliability of medical statements to be systematically evaluated.

-Attorney Mr. Anton Barrein
+Lawyer Mr. Anton Barrein

 Dr. iur.
 Anton Barrein